 That sounds frightening, but you can and should apply to more than one agent, so the 1 in 1000 is perhaps more like 1 in 100.

 And, in any case, it’s not about the odds.
-If your book is blindingly good – if you’ve written a Hunger Games, or a Gone Girl, or an All the Light We Cannot See – your odds of getting an agent are essentially 100%.
+If your book is blindingly good – if you’ve written a The Hunger Games, or a Gone Girl, or an All the Light We Cannot See – your odds of getting an agent are essentially 100%.
 So don’t focus on the odds.
 Focus on your book.

-That’s the only part that really matters.
+That’s the only part that you have any real control over.

 What Are The Odds Of Getting A Book Deal?